ismirza/MERNdev/README.md

 # MERNdev
-This is an application that will be created with MERN full stack development.
+This a project that involves MERN full stack development.